jnh277/GP_x_ray_strain_tomography/README.md

 The matlab script run_example.m will simulate the measurements and then run the reconstruction.
 The number of sample rotation angles can be changed by a parameter at the top of the script.

+Note: the added measurement noise is random and so the results will vary slightly with each run, particularly if the number of rotations is set low (i.e. a low number of measurements is used).